imperva/terraform-provider-incapsula/website/docs/r/site_domains_configuration.html.markdown

 For Each domain the following data will be stored:
   * `id` - the id of the domain.
   * `domain_name` - the address of the domain.
-  * `status` -  the status of the domain - PROTECTED, VERIFIED, BYPASSED, MISCONFIGURED.
+  * `status` - PROTECTED, VERIFIED, BYPASSED, MISCONFIGURED.

 ## Import